junxit/us-congress-bills-119/metadata.md

 - 2025-09-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4278)
 - 2025-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4278)
 - 2025-09-16 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2025-09-19 — House requested return of papers pursuant to H.Res.
+747
+- 2025-11-19 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.
+- 2025-11-19 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.
+- 2025-11-19 — Senate returned papers to House by by Unanimous Consent.